kristalz/Computational_methods_Informatics/README.md

 ![Data with missing values](https://github.com/kristalz/BIS634/blob/main/Images/Data%20with%20missing%20values.jpg)

-The column names were coded and would not be helpful in later analysis.
-I decided to changed them into meaningful names.
+The column names were coded and would not be helpful in later analysis, so I decided to changed them into meaningful names.
 I was interested to learn the relationships of hypertension and some of its potential risk factors available in the data.
 The risk factors for hypertension can be modifiable such as smoking, physical activities, and other related diseases (i.e., diabetes), and unmodifiable such as age and race.
 Thus, I selected the columns that represent the risk factors from the data: age, gender, race/ethnicity, depression prediabetes, diabetes (ages and types of diagnoses are also included), hypercholemia, smoking status and three levels of physical activities (light/moderate, muscular, and vigorous).
 The smoking status were described by two columns.
 The `Smoking` column captured the answers for "Have you smoked at least 100 cigarettes in your entire life? " and `Smoking frequency` for "Do you now smoke cigarettes every day, some days, or not at all?".

 I also included other demographic factors (education, employment, income) and geopgraphic information (region) to visualize the prevalence of hypertension in different parts of the U.S..
-I included "depression" as a risk factor beccause I am interested about the psychological effects in hypertension.
-For both hypertension and hypercholemia diagnoses, I included the columns `Hypertension Past Year` and `Hypercholemia Past Year` to to present whether the responders had hypertension or hypercholemia during the past 12 months.
+I included "depression" as a risk factor beccause I was interested about the psychological effects in hypertension.
+For both hypertension and hypercholemia diagnoses, I included the columns `Hypertension Past Year` and `Hypercholemia Past Year` to represent whether the responders had hypertension or hypercholemia during the past 12 months.
 These two columns are distinguished from the columns of `Hypertension Diagnose` and `Hypercholemia Diagnose` that captured the answers of responders' diagnose records not specified in a time frame.

 The new data frame with selected columns is displayed below.
 I renamed the data frame as `htn_data`.
 ![HTN_data_with_missing_values](https://github.com/kristalz/BIS634/blob/main/Images/HTN_data_with_missing_values.jpg)